-In the case of a herniated disc, for example, extruded nucleus material leaks into the spinal canal and can come into contact with a nerve root.
+In the case of a herniated disc, for example, extruded nucleus material pushes into the spinal canal and can come into contact with a nerve root or the spinal cord.
 The pain and symptoms caused by nerve compression can travel from the nerve itself throughout the nerve pathway and into the closest extremity.
-For example, a pinched nerve in the neck may radiate pain into the heads, shoulders and arms.
+For example, a pinched nerve in the neck may radiate pain into the head, shoulders and arms.

-While a damaged disc can develop in any area of the spine, some sections of the spine are more susceptible to developing a degenerative disc disease than others, for the following reasons:
+While a damaged disc can develop in any area of the spine, some sections are more prone to developing degenerative disc disease than others, for the following reasons:

-- Cervical (neck) discogenic injury — Because of the relative mobility of the cervical region, disc injury (usually related to whiplash) is fairly common in the neck.
+- Cervical (upper) discogenic injury.
+Because of the relative mobility of the cervical region, disc injury (usually related to whiplash) is fairly common in the neck.

-- Thoracic (upper back) discogenic injury — Because of the protection and stability provided by the rib cage, less than 1 percent of disc injuries occur in the thoracic region.
+- Thoracic (middle) discogenic injury.
+Because of the protection and stability provided by the rib cage, less than 1 percent of disc injuries occur in the thoracic region.

-- Lumbosacral (lower back) discogenic injury — Because of the weight-bearing function and relative flexibility of the lower back, this is the most common location of disc injuries.
+- Lumbar (lower) discogenic injury.
+Because of the weight-bearing function and relative flexibility of the lower back, this is the most common location of disc injuries.

 Treating discogenic injury

-Regardless of the location of the compressed nerve, symptoms usually can be managed with pain medication, physical therapy and other conservative methods.
-Your doctor will help you find a conservative treatment that fits both your needs and your lifestyle.
+Regardless of the location of the compressed nerve, symptoms can very often be managed with pain medication, physical therapy and other conservative methods.
+Your doctor will help you find a conservative treatment that fits your needs and lifestyle.

 However, if chronic discogenic pain continues after several months of conservative treatment, surgery may become an option.

-The minimally invasive spine surgery at Laser Spine Institute offers patients a safer and effective way to treat degenerative spine conditions compared to traditional open neck or open back surgery.
-To date, our minimally invasive decompression and minimally invasive stabilization procedures have helped more than 75,000 patients find relief from chronic neck and back pain.
-Patients continue to choose Laser Spine Institute because our minimally invasive spine surgery offers patients a lower risk of complication and shorter recovery time^ than patients who choose traditional open neck or back surgery.
+The minimally invasive spine surgery at Laser Spine Institute offers patients an alternative to traditional open neck or open back surgery. ^ To date, our procedures have helped thousands of patients find relief from chronic neck and back pain.
+Through the use of muscle-sparing techniques, our minimally invasive spine surgery offers patients a lower risk of complication and shorter recovery time^ compared to patients who undergo traditional open neck or back surgery.